Hasura, Inc.: MASTER SOFTWARE AND SERVICES LICENSE AGREEMENT

 “Subscription” means licenses to the Licensed Software Licensed Software and Support, if any.

-shall mean the support services, if any, provided by Licensor to Licensee in connection with Licensee’s purchase of a Subscription.
-The Support (including additional terms and conditions) provided in connection with each type of Subscription offered by Licensor can be found at http://hasura.io/support
+“Support” shall mean the support services, if any, provided by Licensor to Licensee in connection with Licensee’s purchase of a Subscription.
+The Support (including additional terms and conditions) provided in connection with each type of Subscription offered by Licensor can be found at http://hasura.io/support.

 “Update” means such bug fixes, security patches or other modifications to the Licensed Software, Licensed Software as may be made available from time to time by Licensor to Licensee.